 Lambda Pi Eta at NC State is the university’s active chapter of the National Communication Honor Society.
 The group’s members are high-achieving students who strive to promote excellence through community service, networking and other enriching opportunities that the club offers.
 As a member of the Humanities and Social Sciences Student Council, the group works with all of the college’s majors to create a professional atmosphere at NC State and create job opportunities for its graduates.

-Faculty Advisor: Ryan Hurley
+Faculty Advisor: Lynsey Romo

 Language Diversity Ambassadors at NC State